 The Company's 2014 exploration program at its Yejiaba Gold Project in southern Gansu, PRC was concluded on January 1, 2015.
 Starting in July, four diamond holes were drilled for a total of 870.35m within the Baimashi North Target, testing an area of widespread artisanal mining activity that displayed favorable potential for hosting a bulk-tonnage, low grade gold system.
 This scout drilling program evaluated a variety of Au-As geochemical anomalies and Au-bearing structures identified by Minco's 2013/2014 surface and underground sampling within an area measuring 1000m long by 500m wide.
-As of this date, assays received from SGS Tianjin for the first three drill holes plus the upper half of the fourth hole are presented below.
-The bottom half of BMS-14-004 is still being processed.
+The Baimashi drill results received so far from SGS are tabulated in Table 5: